 I have to resist posting yet more content that will attract dubious keyword referrals, but today over on MMA Mania, the MMA blog I’ve been reading the longest, is a post about Nicole Chua who is set to become Singapore’s first female mixed martial arts fighter.
 Singapore is a pretty diverse place for Asia, but their official immigration policy is designed to maintain an ethnic Chinese majority and they are famous for some of their strict laws against things like gum chewing.
 Nicole is set to fight someone from India.

-I still don’t think women’s MMA will become a mainstream spectator sport, but the benefits of martial arts are many and varied.
+I still don’t think women’s MMA will become a mainstream spectator sport, but apparently I was briefly proven wrong, but the benefits of martial arts are many and varied.
 Some people feel the need to test themselves in competition, others are more interested in fitness, self defense, personal improvement, or the more spiritual side of martial arts.